Jordan141/CustomerServiceApp/README.md

 How a company could use this application to improve their customer support system and improve relations with their consumer base:
 - Feedback generated reviews lets the client know that whomever they're talking to has been successful helping other clients.
 - Creates a healthy spark of competition to have a higher rating than your colleagues.
-- Employees missing the mark will be easy to spot for management so they can find the underperformers and take the necesarry steps to prevent poor performance.
+- Employees missing the mark will be easy to spot for management so that they can find the underperformers and take the necesarry steps to prevent poor performance.
 - In-house reward system for the employee with the highest rating, ie. 2.5% bonus on monthly income for top three employees.

 How will this increase the companies revenue:
 - A happy customer will be much more likely to continue using your service.
-- Many people make their decision on brand based on how a company handles issues with merchandise. ie. PC Hardware.
+- Many people base their decisions of brand-choice by how well a company handles various issues with merchandise (ie. PC Hardware).
 Having a solid support system will attract these individuals.

 ### To do list
 - [x] Create a MongoDB storage